zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/resilient-vm-create-delete.md

 Resilient delete initiates forced delete retries for any errors that occur during the delete process.
 For example, *InternalExecutionError*, *TransientFailure*, or *InternalOperationError*.

 Resilient delete attempts the forced delete operation five times per VM with an exponential backoff.
 If unsuccessful, the VM remains in a failed state.
-For example, if you are deleting a scale set of five VMs and each VM enters a *failed* delete state, the scale set will initiate one delete call on itself to delete those five VMs again.
+For example, if you're deleting a scale set of five VMs and each VM enters a *failed* delete state, the scale set will initiate one delete call on itself to delete those five VMs again.
 If four out of five virtual machines are deleted on the first retry, then the platform will wait a period of 10 minutes before initiating the next delete call for the remaining VM.

 To check the status of your VMs throughout the delete process, see [Get status for Resilient create or delete](#get-status).